Category | Chiwra RSS feed for this section

 14 Feb

 What is chura, did you ask?
 Chura is the Bihari word for flattened rice, called chiwra elsewhere in north India.
-The more common way of preparing chiwra is in its moistened form as poha but this tasty dish uses chura dry.
+The better-known way of preparing chiwra is in its moistened form, as poha.
+Chura bhuja, in contrast, works on chiwra crisp and dry.

 (more…)